 Ozone is a very active form of oxygen.
 It is formed when oxygen is exposed to a high-energy field causing some oxygen molecules (O2) to break down to oxygen atoms (O).
-The oxygen atoms (O) then react with the oxygen molecules (O2) to form ozone (O3).
-Notice that this is a reversible reaction meaning that ozone can decompose back to oxygen.
+The oxygen atoms (O) then reacts with the oxygen molecules (O2) to form ozone (O3).
+This is a reversible reaction which means that ozone can decompose back to oxygen.

 Is ozone found in nature ?

 In nature, ozone is produced by the action of lightning on the oxygen found in the air.
 The formation of ozone leads to the fresh smell that you find outside after a lightning storm.
 One type of ozone generator, known as the corona discharge type, mimics this natural process in its ozone generating cells.

 Yes, ozone is found in the Earth's stratosphere.

 Also, the ozone layer found in the upper stratosphere protects the earth's surface from harmful UV rays.
 UV rays cleave oxygen molecules into oxygen atoms which recombine to form ozone.
 UV rays also excite ozone molecules causing them to breakdown to oxygen to begin the cycle again.
 In this way, the energy of the UV rays is absorbed by the "ozone layer" protecting the Earth's surface from their harmful effects.
 UV-type ozone generators mimic this natural process.

 The very reactive nature of ozone makes it the ideal oxidant for air and water treatment.
 Ozone will:

 - precipitate heavy metals (example iron and manganese) allowing them to be filtered

 - eliminate colour from water (for example, like the yellowish colour caused by tannin)